mchlnix/SMB3-Foundry/manual/foundry/foundry-manual.md

 instead changes in angle and speed are defined in a very roundabout way, probably aimed at saving space, rather than being easily modifiable 30 years later.

-You can enable visual guide in the View Menu, which shows you exactly what will be visible to the player along the way.
+You can enable a visual guide in the View Menu, which shows you exactly what will be visible to the player along the way.
-To understand what you are seeing, it might make sense to open an Autoscroll Level in an emulator and compare, what you see with what is show in the Level View.
+To understand what you are seeing, it might make sense to open an Autoscroll Level in an emulator and compare, what you see with what is shown in the Level View.
 Lira and I spent many days figuring out the complex code that determines how the Autoscroll moves and tried to make them editable, but couldn't find an easy interface to present to users.